Anthony J. Pennings, PhD

 Posted on | November 9, 2014 | No Comments

 In order to understand the widespread adoption of the spreadsheet during the “Reagan Revolution” and its political-economic implications, it is important to understand the context in which it emerged.
-In Part 1, I identified a number of characteristics of the Reagan Revolution that allowed the electronic spreadsheet to flourish.
+In Part 1, I identified several characteristics of the Reagan Revolution that allowed the electronic spreadsheet to flourish.
 This included wide-scale deregulation and other actions that radically transformed the economy and restored finance-centered capitalism to its pre-New Deal dominance.[1]
-In this post I examine the transformation of the 1980s corporate landscape facilitated by PC-based spreadsheet-modeled mergers and acquisitions (M&A) activities.
+In this post, I examine the transformation of the 1980s corporate landscape facilitated by PC-based spreadsheet-modeled merger and acquisition (M&A) activities.

 The pertinent events go back to the stock market of the 1960s and a time when corporations were quickly merging and absorbing other companies, only to find their stock depressed by the economic conditions of the 1970s.
-By the time Ronald Reagan became president, they found themselves top-heavy, immobile, and ripe for takeover by new corporate raiders armed with computer spreadsheets, junk bonds, and several new strategies including the leveraged buyout (LBO).
-While the Vietnam War was heating up and NASA was testing technology for the trip to moon, many companies such as Beatrice, ITT, as well as Gulf and Western were busy buying up other corporations.
+By the time Ronald Reagan became president, corporations had found themselves top-heavy, immobile, and ripe for takeover by new corporate raiders armed with computer spreadsheets, junk bonds, and several new strategies, including the leveraged buyout (LBO).
+While the Vietnam War was heating up and NASA was testing technology for the trip to the moon, many companies such as Beatrice, ITT, as well as Gulf and Western, were busy buying up other corporations.
 The strategy was to elevate their revenues and create financial stability through diversification.

 Capital began to return to the US in the early 1980s, and it became available for mergers and acquisitions.
 High interest rates and a soaring government debt sent new money, especially from Japan, into the US.
 With investment confidence in the Third and Second Worlds badly shaken, the capital markets turned back to the American corporate sector.
 This was encouraged by the tax cuts of the Reagan administration as well as a lax attitude towards corporate mergers by its Justice Department.
 Although expensive, more capital became available for the stock market and the tide began to turn.
 During the period 1979 to 1984, corporations spent nearly half a trillion dollars to merge or acquire other corporations sparking the stock market and sending investor confidence soaring.
 The Dow-Jones Industrial average went from 800 to over 1200.
 Aided by a massive increase in military spending and deregulation in the airline, banking and telecommunications sectors, electronic money switched from syndicated lending for third world countries to bonds and securities to support corporate takeovers and high tech startups.